 An Easy Passive Income

-Now that you’ve digitized your art, if you’re looking for an easy way to a passive income with full printing, framing, and dropshipping support, our Shopify app offers artists the ability to sell fully framed and ready-to-hang art with no upfront inventory costs and no minimums!
+Now that you’ve digitized your art, if you’re looking for an easy way to a passive income with full printing, framing, and dropshipping support, our Shopify app offers artists the ability to sell fully framed, ready-to-hang art and premium unframed prints with no upfront inventory costs and no minimums!
 It’s designed to save you time so you can focus on what’s most important – your art, while we take care of everything else!
 Plus, with our responsive customer service team and eco-friendly materials, your customers are guaranteed to be impressed with the quality of our U.S.A.-made frames and the vibrancy of our printed art and photos!

 As an artist, photographer, or designer, your artwork is your key to a successful income.
 In order to increase your chances at more sales, you should definitely digitize the artwork you create!
 Not only will it make it easier to share with friends and fans on social media, but you can print your art on so many fantastic items to sell or get it framed and sell it that way!